Environmental Risk Management

 2. Describe management’s role in assessing and managing climate-related risks and opportunities.

-• The Board provides strategic directions and oversees the determination, monitoring and management of material ESG factors of the REIT.
+• The Board provides strategic direction and oversees the management of the REIT’s material ESG matters, including climate-related considerations.
 This includes:

-• Setting clear roles and responsibilities of the Board and senior management relating to oversight of environmental risk
+• Setting clear roles and responsibilities of the Board and senior management relating to the oversight of environmental risk; and

-• Providing oversight in relation to building environmental risk management competency at the Board and management level
+• Enhancing environmental risk management competency within the Board and management.

-• Management, represented by the Sustainability Council, manages sustainability strategy and objectives, oversees the implementation of initiatives, and set targets for continuous improvement.
+• Management, represented by the Sustainability Council, manages the REIT’s sustainability strategies, objectives, initiatives and targets.
 This includes:

-• Establishing an internal escalation process for managing environmental risk
+• Establishing an internal escalation process for managing environmental risk; and

-• Providing regular updates to the Board on material environmental risk issues
+• Providing regular updates to the Board on material environmental risk issues, including progress towards targets.

-• Please refer to the “Sustainability governance” section on page 90 for more information.
+• Please refer to the “Sustainability Governance” section on page 94 for more information.

 Strategy

-• Management has conducted a qualitative assessment of climaterelated transition and physical risks for all its properties, considering short-term, medium-term to 2030 and long-term to 2050 time horizons per the SGX recommendations for a phased TCFD approach.
-Please refer to pages 97 to 98 for more information on the scenarios considered.
+• Management has conducted a qualitative assessment of the climate-related transition and physical risks facing its properties, considering short-, medium- and long-term horizons per the SGX recommendations for a phased TCFD approach.
+Please refer to pages 102 to 103 for more information on the scenarios considered.

-• Management and third-party consultants have conducted a quantitative climate scenario analysis to identify potential physical and transition risks and assessed their impacts on the business across our countries of operation.
+• Management and third-party consultants have conducted a quantitative climate scenario analysis to identify and assess the impact of potential physical and transition risks facing our portfolio.
 In assessing transition risk, we have considered both Net Zero (1.5°C) and business-as-usual (4°C) warming scenarios.
 Increased pricing of GHG emissions (i.e., a carbon tax) was identified as the key transition risk.
-When assessing the physical risks to our operations, we focused on the business-asusual (4°C) warming scenario, as physical risks are most significant under this scenario.
+When assessing the physical risks to our operations, we focused on the businessas-usual (4°C) warming scenario, as physical risks are most significant under this scenario.
 Across our portfolio, the most significant physical risks observed are extreme heat and flooding.

 Risk Management